Ankit0207/academic-kickstart/content/home/experience.md

   """

 [[experience]]
-  title = "Professor"
-  company = "University X"
-  company_url = ""
+  title = "ML Research Assistant" company = "University of Illinois at Chicago" company_url = ""
-  location = "California"
+  location = "Chicago"
-  date_start = "2016-01-01"
+  date_start = "2020-05-01"
-  date_end = "2016-12-31"
+  date_end = "Present"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  #description = """Taught electronic engineering and researched semiconductor physics."""
+  Responsibilities include:

+  * Sentiment Analysis of Product Reviews
+  *   Implemented a rule-based classification and a Deep Learning LSTM model for sentiment analysis of 4 different languages i.e. English, Spanish, German, and French.
+The rule-based model outperformed the LSTM model achieving an accuracy of 92%.
+  * Twitter Topic Modeling Application
+  *   Developed an application that applies topic modeling on the tweets of a subject using unsupervised LDA, and semi-supervised CorEx.
+Obtained 10 different latent topics and their sentiment over 14 weeks.
+Deployed the model in production using Azure ML deployment

 +++